hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Abstract:**

+Changing a value in the Node Inspector is a live action, as the attribute is set to the new value and marked as 'dirty' in the moment the use changes the value in the UI.

 ### Within or outside of the application
 > For each activity: Does the activity happen from within the running application or is it made possible from something outside of the application?
 For example, a REPL works within a running process while the interactions with an auto test runner are based on re-running the application from the outside without any interactive access to process internal data.